GameKit Complete Guide for Developers Multiplayer and More

 Troubleshooting common issues

-Troubleshooting steps Ensure score submission follows required formatting Validate that leaderboard id and score type match expectations Check for platform processing delays and test with test accounts
+Troubleshooting steps: Ensure score submission follows required formatting.
+Validate that the leaderboard id and score type match expectations.
+Check for platform processing delays and test with test accounts.

-Troubleshooting steps Broaden match criteria Provide quick match fallback Offer invite friends option
+Troubleshooting steps: Broaden match criteria, provide a quick match fallback Offer invite friends option.

-Troubleshooting steps Implement authoritative checks and state snapshots Use reconciliation strategies on client side to align state
+Troubleshooting steps: Implement authoritative checks and state snapshots.
+Use reconciliation strategies on the client side to align the state.

 Best practices for retention and community growth